Greater New Haven Habitat for Humanity

 Where We Build

 Habitat for Humanity of Greater New Haven, like all affiliates of Habitat International, is an autonomous nonprofit organization that runs its own operation.
-The New Haven affiliate makes decisions locally, raises funds locally and builds locally with families in need from the New Haven area.
-Government funds are not used to build houses.
-10% of the funds that Habitat for Humanity of Greater New Haven raises are tithed to Habitat International, which then is used to build Habitat homes in Botswana.
-Houses in the New Haven area are financed with whole-house or partial sponsorships, with in-kind donations of new construction materials, and through large and small donations from individuals like you.
+The New Haven affiliate makes decisions locally, raises funds locally and builds locally with families in need from the Greater New Haven area.
+Minimal government funding is used to build houses.
+10% of the funds that Habitat for Humanity of Greater New Haven raises is tithed back to Habitat International.
+Houses in the New Haven area are financed with whole-house or partial sponsorships, with in-kind donations of new construction materials, and through large and small donations from individuals.

-Every year, more than 2,000 volunteers donate their time and talent to Habitat.
-Volunteers serve on committees, work in the office, and build Habitat houses.
-The need for affordable and safe housing is no less today than it was yesterday.
+Every year, hundreds of volunteers donate their time and talent to Habitat.
+Volunteers build Habitat houses, work in the office and serve on committees.
+The need for safe, affordable housing continues to be a critical issue.
 We are here to respond to that need.

 Affiliation with Habitat for Humanity International

-Habitat for Humanity of Greater New Haven is one of nearly 2,200 Habitat for Humanity affiliates in the United States.
-The parent organization, Habitat for Humanity International, is located in Georgia.
-Habitat was formed as an ecumenical Christian ministry and encourages people of all faiths to dedicate their words and actions to the elimination of poverty housing.
+Habitat for Humanity of Greater New Haven is one of nearly 1,400 Habitat for Humanity affiliates in the United States.
+Our parent organization, Habitat for Humanity International, is located in Americus, Georgia.
+Habitat was formed as an ecumenical Christian ministry and encourages people of all faiths–or no faith–to dedicate their words and actions to the elimination of poverty housing.
 Habitat for Humanity is the world’s largest non-profit homebuilder.

 Go to Frequently Asked Questions.